 - Clean, dry lint-free rags

 This particular dresser gave me a bit of pause because the top is actually a veneer and I wasn’t sure of the construction.
 Normally you can look at the back to see how thick the veneer is or what the underlying substrate is such as particle board, mdf, or solid wood.
 In this case, the veneer wrapped around the back so I had no idea!
-For tricky surfaces such as this or one that I can’t sand (like paper thin laminate), I use a product called Ultra Grip from Fusion Mineral.
+For tricky surfaces such as this or one that I can’t sand (like paper thin laminate), I use a product that grips to hard to prime surfaces.
 I decided to test a small section first with sandpaper and the veneer seemed fine.
 I did use Ultra Grip on the sides, however, because they were definitely a paper thin laminate.

 I knew that I wanted to give this painted dresser a romantic hand-painted style.
 Honestly, I tend to pride myself a lot on developing a technique to eliminate brush strokes so that there was more of a modern or professional style.
 I don’t want to call it imperfect, because it isn’t that.
 It’s a bit softer and romantic, like a hand painted italian masterpiece.
 And, oh yeah, much easier when you aren’t worrying about coloring in the lines and making everything smooth and stroke free.
 It is still very smooth, but it isn’t quite the same as if I used a paint sprayer.